Southern Africa Safaris

 - Exceptional birdlife across wetlands and river corridors

-Game viewing is enhanced by open terrain, dry-season concentration, and access to private conservation areas where off-road driving is permitted.
+Game viewing is further enhanced by open terrain, dry-season concentration, and access to private conservation areas where off-road driving is permitted.

 Landscapes & Ecosystems